GDPR fines: Where does the money go?

 Factoring in the 'one-stop-shop' principle

-The harmonisation of data protection laws and fluid nature of data-sharing has led the European Data Protection Board (EDPB) to devise the one-stop-shop principle.
-It's a key concept under GDPR that kicks in when investigations involve adjudicating on cross-border data processing violations.
+The harmonisation of data protection laws and the fluid nature of data-sharing has led the European Data Protection Board (EDPB) to devise the one-stop-shop principle.
+It's a key concept under GDPR that kicks in when a violation occurs across two or more jurisdictions, such as when dealing with multinational corporations.

-Organisation alleged to have committed a violation in several jurisdictions are probed by a single regulator, nominated to serve as the lead supervisory authority.
+In this case, a single regulator is nominated to serve as the lead supervisory authority, typically the regulator that sits closest to the offending organisation's European headquarters.
 This regulator spearheads an investigation, takes on the costs involved, and handles any regulatory action that's demanded.
 The matter, thereafter, is generally considered to be settled.

 "Joint enforcement action is possible, however the expectation is that the joint approach will establish the parameters between the authorities.
 It may be possible that this may include apportionment of a fine but if the ICO fines are correct this would not seem to be the case."